$5,300,000

-The Perecman Firm, P.L.L.C., secured a $5,300,000 jury verdict for a man who broke his heel when he fell from a ladder.
+The Perecman Firm, secured a $5,300,000 jury verdict for a man who broke his heel when he fell from a ladder.

-The Perecman Firm, P.L.L.C., represented a client who sustained a fracture, heel/calcaneus, arthritis, complex regional pain syndrome, sural nerve injury, comminuted fracture, reflex sympathetic dystrophy, open reduction, internal fixation, physical therapy and tenolysis/tendolysis after falling from a ladder.
+The Perecman Firm, represented a client who sustained a fracture, heel/calcaneus, arthritis, complex regional pain syndrome, sural nerve injury, comminuted fracture, reflex sympathetic dystrophy, open reduction, internal fixation, physical therapy and tenolysis/tendolysis after falling from a ladder.

 On Dec.
 21, 2011, our client, a union-affiliated carpenter, worked at a construction site that was located at 333 E. 38th St., in Manhattan.
 During the course of the plaintiff’s work, he fell off of an A-frame ladder.
 He fell a distance of two to four feet, and he landed on a concrete floor.
 He sustained an injury of a heel.